PBF Energy Inc. [PBF] stock Upgrade by Wells Fargo analyst, price target now $57

-PBF Energy Inc. [NYSE: PBF] plunged by -$2.5 during the normal trading session on Thursday and reaching a high of $36.81 during the day while it closed the day at $35.09.
-The company report on June 3, 2022 that PBF Energy to Participate in the Bank of America Energy Credit Conference.
+PBF Energy Inc. [NYSE: PBF] stock went on a downward path that fall over -8.85% on Thursday, amounting to a one-week price decrease of less than -18.04%.
+The company report on June 17, 2022 that PBF Energy to Participate in the J.P.
+Morgan Energy, Power and Renewables Conference.

 3 Tiny Stocks Primed to Explode